-- 3.2 A Technical Working Group meets fortnightly and is responsible for providing technical advice and expertise to aid the development of the State of the Region 2024. - A State of the Region and Shared Ambition Working Group meets monthly and is responsible for overseeing the State of the Region and Shared Ambition projects and acts as a sounding board and critical friend to the Technical and Engagement Working Groups.
-This includes reviewing and assessing the key plans and outputs, identifying interdependencies and opportunities between these projects and other work being delivered by partners.
+- 3.2 A Technical Working Group meets fortnightly and is responsible for providing technical advice and expertise to aid the development of the State of the Region project. - 3.3 A State of the Region and Shared Ambition Working Group meets monthly and is responsible for overseeing the State of the Region and Shared Ambition projects and acting as a sounding board and critical friend to the Technical and Engagement Working Groups.
+This includes reviewing and assessing the key plans and outputs, and identifying interdependencies and opportunities between these projects and other work.